Sumit Hridayesh

 Sumit Hridayesh is an Indian politician and the MLA from Haldwani Assembly constituency.
 He is a member of the Indian National Congress.

 Political career

 Hridayesh had contested the Haldwani mayoral election in 2018 as a Congress candidate but lost to Jogendra Pal Singh Rautela of the Bharatiya Janata Party (BJP) by a margin of 10,854 votes.
 In 2022, he was declared the Congress representative from Haldwani Assembly constituency following the death of his mother Indira Hridayesh.
 He won the seat by a margin of 7,814 votes, defeating the city's then mayor, Jogendra Pal Singh Rautela.

-In August 2025, Hridayesh and other members of the Congress party accused the BJP of kidnapping Congress members; in turn, the BJP filed a complaint accusing Hridayesh, among other Congress members, of kidnapping voters.